-25.4.25.3 Bridge Railing
+25.4.24.3 Bridge Railing

-Florida bridge railing must meet or exceed design strength specified in the AASHTO "LRFD Bridge Design Specifications".
-In addition, FDOT is moving towards full implementation of NCHRP Report 350 crash test criteria for bridge traffic railing, and FDOT policy is to bring all bridge traffic railing to current standards on bridges that are being widened or rehabilitated.
+Florida bridge railing must meet or exceed design strength specified in the AASHTO "LRFD Bridge Design Specifications", except for the cases herein noted.
+In addition, FDOT is moving towards full implementation of MASH crash test criteria for bridge traffic railing, and FDOT policy is to bring all bridge traffic railing to current standards on bridges that are being widened or rehabilitated.
 Bridge traffic railings are required to be evaluated for conformance to current standards whenever any improvements are made to any bridge or its approach roadway.
-An existing obsolete bridge traffic railing within a RRR project must be brought up to current standards, or else a design exception must be obtained for the project, providing that railing replacement or retrofit, or entire bridge replacement, is scheduled within a reasonable time.
-Structures Design Office staff are available to advise Districts on options.